prerna-p/context-api-tutorial/README.md

 React.js' solution to these problems is **the [Context API](https://reactjs.org/docs/context.html)**

+I've used it in a **real world example, a todo app**.
+The code is [here](https://github.com/prerna-p/task-app) and the app is live [here](https://prerna-p.github.io/task-app/).
+It utilizes browser local storage.
 ### How to use it (a template)
 1. Declare context(s). <br />
 Just like you would declare components under ```src/components```, create ```src/contexts``` for your project.